microsoft/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-01.md

 - Verify that your landing page ("What the hack - Landing Page") displays when you hit F5 / Run + Debug
 - Change the URL to `http://localhost:3000/?token=my-token`
-- Verify that "my-token" is displayed in the "Click here to see the raw token" area when a user clicks the "Get token from query string" button
+- Verify that "my-token" is displayed when a user clicks the "Get token from query string" button.
+You may have to expand the "Click here to expand / collapse" element to see the raw token.

 ## Learning Resources